kwban/badminton-db/README.md

     "Rally": {
         "StrokeNum":,
         "Player":,
-        "Camera",
+        "Camera":,
-        "StrokeBegin",
+        "StrokeBegin":,
-        "StrokeEnd",
+        "StrokeEnd":,
-        "StrokeType" # key will be StrokeError if the value is error-tier }
+        "StrokeType": # key will be StrokeError if the value is error-tier }
 }
 ```